modin-project/modin/docs/flow/modin/experimental/engines/omnisci_on_ray/omnisci_engine.rst

 To utilize this feature and reduce data transformation and transfer overheads, we need to implement lazy operations on a dataframe.
-The dataframe with lazy computation is implemented in ``OmnisciOnRayFrame`` class.
+The dataframe with lazy computation is implemented in :py:class:`~modin.experimental.engines.omnisci_on_ray.frame.data.OmnisciOnRayFrame` class.

 Lazy operations on a frame build a tree which is later translated into